OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Expansion-Dock.md

 <!-- [//]: # (small overview of the things the headings below cover) -->

 Your Expansion Dock has a 30 pin Expansion Header, allowing you to use all of your Onion Expansions.
-It provides the Omega with the 3.3V it needs to run, while also providing 5V for the Expansions and USB Host port.
+The Expansion Dock is powered by the Micro-USB port that supplies 5V to the Dock.
+This voltage is stepped down to the required 3.3V required to power the Omega, and also provides 5V to the Expansions and USB Host port.
-// TODO: highlight that the Dock is powered with 5V and that it regulates to 3.3V to power the Omega

 The Expansion Dock allows for easy communication via the USB-to-Serial chip located in the center of the board.
 You've also got a great RGB LED that you can control through the command-line interface.